niamh-d/niamh-d/README.md

 	</table>
 </div>

+## Education and Training

+🧪 ⚙️ I am currently studying software QA automation and unit testing using Playwright, React Testing Library, Selenium and Java.

+👩‍🎓 I have a PhD. in Linguistics (research area: multilingualism and language policy) 🗣️, M.Phil in Applied Linguistics and a B. in Commerce with Economics 💸 and French 🇫🇷.
+I also have an international diploma in anti-money laundering 💰🧺.

 👩‍💻 Earlier this year (2024), I completed the [Full Stack Web Development Bootcamp](https://codeop.tech/coding-bootcamp/) at [CodeOp.tech](https://codeop.tech/), where we built both front-end projects with Vue.js and React.js and full stack projects with Express.js and MySQL.

 🕵️‍♀️ I have recently also completed the [Associate Data Analyst in SQL career track](https://www.datacamp.com/tracks/associate-data-analyst-in-sql) with DataCamp.